miracyuzakli/iris-prediction-fastapi-streamlit/README.md

-# iris-prediction-fastapi-streamlit
-V 1.0

-# Building a Linear Regression Model on the Iris Dataset and Creating a Web Application
+# iris-prediction-fastapi-streamlit (Building a Linear Regression Model on the Iris Dataset and Creating a Web Application)

 This project builds a linear regression model on the Iris dataset and creates a web application that can make flower type predictions using the model.

 Requirements